mqy/llama.cpp/examples/mulmat-tune/README.md

   into ggml.c/ggml.h.
 - ggml.h: exposes a test function for mulmat-tune-bench.c; new fields and structs.
 - ggml.c: new threading framework, update to `ggml_compute_forward_mul_mat()`.
+  updated BLAS codes for the new task config/profile; split COMPUTE into INIT + COMPUTE for Accelerate/OpenBLAS/ClBlast.
   Defined several macros for debugging.
 - llama.cpp: temp work-round to load mulmat tune file named `mulmat-tune.txt`.
 - ggml-opencl.c fixed OOM error -- for local testing only.
 Changes are not quite